Click on thumbnail images to enlarge

 The dog rose, and declared a noxious pest in the south island, but lovely never the less.Very simple single pink flowers in late spring.sold out

 Natural Hybrid.
 Large arching shrub or can be grown as a short climber.
 Flowers are large,single white blushed pink on edges.
 The petals are unusually soft and delicate for a single rose.
 A very lovely sight in full flower.
 Available now.

 We grew this rose from seed many years ago and after many years of unsuccessfully taking cuttings, it has finally started to sucker, so should be available next year.
 It is a slow growing, moderate bush with small lemon yellow flowers dotted al along it’s stems from quit early in the season.
-The leaves are reminiscent of a pimpinellifolia but has very distinct straight brown thorns Available soon.
+The leaves are reminiscent of a pimpinellifolia but has very distinct straight brown thorns Available now.

 No guarantees here, but this rose is certainly a cross between Banksia and Laevigata.
 A medium climber with very double white flowers appearing at the same time as these 2 species.
 Laevigata type thorns, Banksia type leaves.
 Available now

 Vigorous Rambler.
 Flowers very early spring for several months.
 You need to find the right place for this baby tho…grows into a very thorny monster.
 Available now

 Another old rootstock that everyone should grow, Indica Major is a species x china rose and while technically a once flowerer, the season starts very early in August or September and usually carries on till Christmas.
 Very sweet simple double blooms grace the large bush/short climber for much of the season. available now